 1/2 cup water

-4 room temperature egg whites, preferably from fresh eggs (see note)
+4 large egg whites, at room temperature and preferably from fresh eggs (see note)

 1/2 teaspoon cream of tartar, lemon juice from 1 lemon, or 1/2 lemon (see note)

 In a small saucepan, combine sugar and water.
-Heat over high heat, brushing down sides of pot as necessary with a pastry brush dipped in water.
+Heat over high heat, stirring only until it comes to a boil.
+Once it reaches a boil, stop stirring.
 Cook until sugar syrup registers 240°F (115°C) on an instant-read or candy thermometer.
+Brush down sides of pot as necessary with a pastry brush dipped in water.

 Meanwhile, combine egg whites and cream of tartar or lemon juice in the bowl of a stand mixer fitted with a whisk attachment (see note).
 Set mixer to medium speed and mix until soft peaks form (when lifted, the head of the mixer should form gentle peaks in the egg whites that very slowly collapse back into themselves), about 2 minutes.